Mostafa-Ebrahim/Quad/README.md

 # Quad-Website
-Static website for photo sharing
+Quad is a responsive website for sharing photos